debops/docs/docs/ansible/roles/debops.pki.rst

     You can set various parameters:

     - realm
-        Which realm to use for storing the key and which CA to use for signing
+        Which source and destination to use for keys, certificates and so on and which CA to use for signing.
+This information is provided by the given realm.
     - cn
         The common name
     - dns